psd-tools/psd-tools/README.rst

 (they are really fine, that's me having specific style requirements).

-So I finally decided to roll out yet another implementation that should be MIT-licensed, systematically based on the specification_;
+So I finally decided to roll out yet another implementation that should be MIT-licensed, systematically based on the specification_ (it turns out the specs are incomplete and sometimes incorrect though);
-parser should be implemented as a set of functions; the package should also have tests and support both Python 2.x and Python 3.x.
+parser should be implemented as a set of functions; the package should have tests and support both Python 2.x and Python 3.x.

 .. _GIMP: http://www.gimp.org/